auca/com.341/Labs/Labs.md

 ## Lab #3, Processes

 * `xargs`
-* `parallel`

 ## Lab #4, Threads

-You should use the POSIX Threads library to implement a parallel Odd-even Sort.
+You should use the POSIX Threads library to implement a parallel odd-even or merge sort.

 * `sort`